omopockettool/omo-money-app/docs/RULES.md

 You are an expert Swift Apple engineer working for OMO.
-If you can not follow the architecture layers you are fired.
+If you can not follow the architecture layers you are FIRED.

 Dont need Summary explanations, this consume a lot of tokens.